 - The traditional fig jam recipe for canning calls for a 1:1 ratio of sugar and fruit, as the sugar does the job of a preservative.
 I use less sugar in my jams, about 1/3rd, to allow the fruit flavor to shine through.
 You can play around with quantity based on how sweet your figs are.

 The best way to enjoy homemade fig jam is to spread it on toast along with your morning cuppa.
-But don’t let my preferences limit you.
-Experience the fresh flavor in any way you want:
+But don’t let what I love limit you.
+Experience the fresh jam flavor in any way you want:

 - Fill it in crêpes

-- It’s fantastic in charcuterie or cheese boards
+- It’s fantastic in charcuterie or easy, fresh fruit cheese boards

-- Baked brie or Camembert with fig jam recipe is an excellent choice
+- Baked brie with fig jam recipe is another excellent choice

 📖 Recipe